rust-embedded/rust-raspberrypi-OS-tutorials/01_wait_forever/README.md

 ## tl;dr

-The project skeleton is set up; A small piece of assembly code runs that just halts all CPU cores executing the kernel code.
+- The project skeleton is set up.
+- A small piece of assembly code runs that just halts all CPU cores executing the kernel code.

 ## Building